oven-sh/bun/docs/api/transpiler.md

 ## `.scan()`

 The `Transpiler` instance can also scan some source code and return a list of its imports and exports, plus additional metadata about each one.
-[Type-only](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export)imports and exports are ignored.
+[Type-only](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export) imports and exports are ignored.

 {% codetabs %}